After missing playoffs again, Broncos don't raise ticket prices for 2020

-The Broncos may not have been very good the past four years but give them credit for acknowledging it.
+ENGLEWOOD, Colo. — The Denver Broncos may not have been very good the past four years but give them credit for acknowledging it.

 For the third season in four years, the Broncos will not raise ticket prices in 2020.